ministryofjustice/data-and-analytics-engineering/src/content/how-we-work/index.md

   order: 3
 ---

 Effective ways of working in both group and one-to-one settings are key to fostering collaboration, learning, and innovation in the workplace.
-At the Ministry of Justice, we emphasize a variety of practices that promote teamwork, knowledge sharing, and professional development.
+At the Ministry of Justice, we emphasise a variety of practices that promote teamwork, knowledge sharing, and professional development.

 <div class="grid grid-cols-1 gap-1 pt-8">
   <div class="grid-card">